 Have you ever been at a loss as to what to watch?
 Too many shows to pick from?
 We’re here to give you our opinions on what we feel is worth watching.
 Check it out and then let us know in the comments below what you’re choosing for tonight!

-See the end play out tonight on FX at 10/9c.
+Follow the investigation into Versace’s murder starting tonight on FX at 10/9c.

 Jump with us to see else we think you should watch.
 Continue reading